Tetris-Duel-Team/Tetris-Duel/README.md

 # Tetris Duel

 A multiplayer Tetris game written in bare metal assembly for Raspberry Pi.
-This project is completed in 3 weeks as an extension to Imperial College London's first year computing project.
+This project was completed in 3 weeks (amidst exams and normal school work) as an extension to Imperial College London's first year computing project.

 Our source code features,

-* 4000 lines of documented ARM assembly code
+* **4000 lines of documented ARM assembly code**
-* Optimized driver for a NES controller connected via GPIO
+* **Optimized driver for a NES controller connected via GPIO**
-* Asynchronous networking for two Pis connected via GPIO
+* **Asynchronous networking for two Pis connected via GPIO**
-* Doubly buffered rendering logic for HDMI output
+* **Doubly buffered rendering logic for HDMI output**
+* **Custom ARMv6 assembler written from scatch in C**

 Watch our game demo here: